Open-MBEE/confluence-mdk/README.md

 ### API: `wikiChildPages`

-Retrieve the child pages of the given Confluence page.
+Retrieve the page IDs for the child pages of the given Confluence page.

 `async function wikiExport(options: `[`ExportConfig`](#api-exportconfig)`) => Promise<string[]>`